FieldCommGroup/HART-IP-Developer-Kit/doc/Connect a Client.md

 ![connect](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/media/connect.png)

-6. Click the Send button on the clien to send a command 0 to the device.
+6. Click the Send button on the client to send a command 0 to the device.

-7. To close the client, click the network button again.
+7. To close the HART-IP connection to the flow device, click the network button again.

-8. To close the server, go to the PuTTy terminal window that you left open earlier and type a Ctrl-C.  Allow the server to terminate completely before closing the terminal.
+8. To close the server, go to the PuTTy terminal window that you left open earlier and type a Ctrl-C twice.
+Allow the server to terminate completely before closing the terminal.